ZIRoberts/ScheduleGeneration/README.md

 How to use:
 Navigate to the generation.py file and open it.
-On line 8 you input the name of the csv (comma separated variable) file you whish to use as an input, by default this is "example.csv".
-This csv file must be in the same folder and match the same layout as the "exmaple.csv".
+On line 8 you input the name of the csv (comma separated variable) file you whish to use as an input, by default this is "Example.csv".
+This csv file must be in the same folder and match the same layout as the "Exmaple.csv".

-To run the program you must navigate to its file directory via Terminal and then type 'python.exe generation.py' and the output will be printed to the Terminal
+To run the program you must navigate to its file directory via Terminal and then type 'python.exe generation.py' and the output will be printed to the terminal

 Future Plans/Stages of Progression:
-1. Refactor required layout for input csv
-2. Print output schedules as csv files
-3. Make GUI and have output displayed graphically
+1. Make GUI and have output displayed graphically
-4. Have it scrape the YCP schedule of classes page to get all class information instead of requiring an input csv file
+2. Have it scrape the YCP schedule of classes page to get all class information instead of requiring an input csv file
-5. Make it so you can sort your course how ever want, what time you want to have a specific course, what professor you want, etc.
+3. Make it so you can sort your course how ever want, what time you want to have a specific course, what professor you want, etc.